cyborg-ai-git/doc_evo_framework_ai/doc/25_bridge.md

 - **Raw TCP/UDP**: Low-level protocols for maximum performance
 - **HTTP/2 & HTTP/3**: Modern web protocols with multiplexing capabilities
 - **EvoQuic** *(Coming Soon)*: Custom quantum-resistant protocol optimized for PQCES

+> TODO: to insert diagrams
+### Virtual PQVpn

+#### Decentralized PQVpn
+The **Evo Bridge Layer** work as a virtual vpn , all data are crypted end-to-end , no Man-in-the middle attack are possible, no data exposed for use privacy and security

+### Relay Peer
+Relay peer is important to Nat peer that can not tunnelling connection, the relay peer , check if peer is an enemy banned so block the connection otherwise, send the EApiEvent to the correct peer, only the destination peer can decrypt correctly the data

 #### Blockchain-Based Decentralization